A PET-CT combines 2 types of imaging exams to find changes in your body at different stages of a disease such as cancer:

 Clothing - If possible, please wear loose, comfortable clothing without metal (zippers, underwire bras, etc).
 Metal can blur the images.
 We may ask you to change into hospital attire.

 Pregnant or Breastfeeding - Please tell your doctor and your technologist if you might be pregnant or if you are breastfeeding.
-We will ask you to stop breastfeeding for a short time, pump in the interim and throw out the milk.

 Children - Please don’t bring kids or pregnant people with you to your appointment.

 Valuables - Please leave your valuables at home.
 You can keep your things with you during the exam.